-General Remarks

-Generally, the subjects were found to be in a condition commensurate with age and style of construction.
-No obvious significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+General Remarks Generally the subjects were found to be in a condition commensurate with age and style of construction.
+Items requiring routine maintenance, repair and upgrade were identified however, no significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+A conservatory has been added to the rear of the property.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+Essential Repairs Essential Nepalls None apparent.

-It is understood the property is around eight years old.
-It is assumed that the balance of any remaining construction certification will be transferred with the Title Deeds.

-Essential Repairs

-None apparent.

-Estimated and of acceptial ranging C

 Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £
+Yes X No Amount £ Louinated cool of espential repairs £ Retention recommended?
+Yes K_NoAmount £

-Comment on Mortgagea bility The subjects form suitable e mortgage security at the valuation figure stated below.
-Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 420,000 £ 390,000 Buy To Let Cases month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
-There there is a steady demand for rented accommodation of this type? £ Yes No Declaration nore there is a closely demand for remod decermination or time type.
-Signed Surveyor's name Professional qualifications Company name Security Print Code [458508 = 0731] Electronically signed by:- Greg Fisher BSc (Hons) MSc MRICS DM Hall LLP Address Telephone Fax Report date 15 Miller Road, Ayr, Ayrshire, KA7 2AX 01292 286974 31st May 2024
+Comment on Mortgageability

+The subjects form suitable mortgage security at the valuation figure stated below.

+Valuations

+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?

+Buy To Let Cases

+month Short Assured Tenar £

+Is the property in an area w here there is a steady demand for rented accommodation of this type? ∐ Yes ∐ No

+Declaration

+Signed Surveyor's name Security Print Code [495048 = 5545] Electronically signed by:- Greg Fisher

+Professional qualifications BSc (Hons) MSc MRICS

+Company name DM Hall LLP

+Address 45 Bank Street, Irvine, Ayrshire, KA12 0LL

+Telephone 01294 311070

+Fax

+Report date 13th July 2023